Relationships¶

 await Profile.query.create(user=user)

-with the same user will fail and raise an exception.
+Now creating another Profile with the same user will fail and raise an exception.

 await Profile.query.create(user=user)